wp-plugins/plugnedit/readme.txt

 <strong>Whats New?</strong>

-600+ google fonts to choose from.
-PlugNedit Visual editor includes the new inline contenet editable HTML editor, CKEditor.
-Build themeless pages inside the wordpress environment.
+600+ google fonts to choose from.<br>PlugNedit Visual editor includes the new inline contenet editable HTML editor, CKEditor.<br>Build themeless pages inside the wordpress environment.

 <strong>About Plugnedit. </strong>